grilled-pumpkin

 Posted In: Vegetables

-Serve potato cakes stacked with crispy bacon and apple sauce.
+5. Serve and enjoy – Stack potato cakes on a plate, top with crispy bacon, and drizzle with apple sauce.

 February 11th, 2010